Skip to article frontmatterSkip to article content

 }

-however it will apply the settings on ALL <a> elements
+but the settings apply on ALL <a> elements

 that may be what we want, but in some cases we also need more selective mechanisms